 Equity - The fair treatment, access, opportunity, and advancement for all people, while at the same time striving to identify and eliminate barriers that have prevented the full participation of some groups.
 Improving equity involves increasing justice and fairness within the procedures and processes of institutions or systems, as well as in their distribution of resources.
 Tackling equity issues requires an understanding of the root causes of outcome disparities within our society (see here).

 Inclusion - The active, intentional, and ongoing engagement with diversity—in the curriculum, in the co-curricular, and in communities (intellectual, social, cultural, geographical) with which individuals might connect—in ways that increase awareness, content knowledge, cognitive sophistication, and empathic understanding of the complex ways individuals interact within systems and institutions.

-Inclusive Teaching - An approach in which instructors reflect critically on all aspects of their courses, rethinking their curricular choices, their teaching methods, activities, and assessments as well as the intersections of their own identities and those of their students.
+Inclusive Teaching - An approach in which instructors reflect critically on all aspects of their courses, rethinking their curricular choices, teaching methods, activities, assessments, and the intersections of their own identities and those of their students.
 Additionally, inclusive teaching approaches can guide instructors to reflect on how power, privilege, and positionality play out in different learning environments (see here).

 Privilege - a group of unearned cultural, legal, social, and institutional rights extended to a group based on their social group membership.

 Positionality - one’s social location or position assigned and negotiated as a result of combining various social factors or identifiers; including but not limited to: race, sex, class, gender, ability, age, religion, sexual orientation, nationality, physical stature, education, religion, occupation, relational status, language.